Clemson–South Carolina rivalry: History and notable games

-In 1961, the USC fraternity Sigma Nu pulled what some have called the greatest prank in the rivalry's history.
-A few minutes before Clemson football players entered the field for pre-game warm ups, a group of Sigma Nu fraternity members ran onto the field, jumping up and down and cheering in football uniforms that resembled the ones worn by the Tigers.
+In 1961, a few minutes before Clemson football players entered the field for pre-game warm ups, a group of USC Sigma Nu fraternity members ran onto the field, jumping up and down and cheering in football uniforms that resembled the ones worn by the Tigers.
 This caused the Clemson band to start playing "Tiger Rag," which was followed by the pranksters falling down as they attempted to do calisthenics.
 They would also do football drills where guys would drop passes and miss the ball when trying to kick it.
 Clemson fans quickly realized that they had been tricked, and some of them angrily ran onto the field.
 However, security restored order before any blows could be exchanged.
-The Carolina frat boys had also acquired a sickly cow they planned to bring out during halftime to be the "Clemson Homecoming Queen", but the cow died en route to the stadium.
-Carolina won the game 21–14.
+The South Carolina frat boys had also acquired a sickly cow they planned to bring out during halftime to be the "Clemson Homecoming Queen", but the cow died en route to the stadium.
+South Carolina won the game 21–14.

-1963: National tragedy moves game

-On November 23, 1963, the Tigers and Gamecocks were set to play the annual rivalry on live national TV.
-However, the assassination of President John F. Kennedy the day before would affect the scheduling of the game.
-Both schools planned to proceed with the original day and time, but federal government pressure caused the schools to push the game to November 28, marking the only time Clemson and Carolina played on Thanksgiving Day.
-Clemson won the game 24–20.